Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 * I also had some issue in positioning the text "Work Experience" in the ball in the "Homepage".
 I tried to use "line-height" to position the text of all the page names at the center of their ball.
-However being "Work Experience" written on two lines, by applying that styling the space was applyed also between the 2 lines of this text, placing the word "Work" in the center of the ball, while the word "Experince" in the bottom, out of the ball.
+However being "Work Experience" written on two lines, by applying that styling the space was applyed also between the 2 lines of this text, placing the word "Work" in the center of the ball, while the word "Experience" in the bottom, out of the ball.
 I solved this by using "margin-top" instead.

 * I also had a little issue with the background of the Homepage.
 At first I set it on white with bright colored balls.
 Then, also with the help of my mentor, I noticed that it made it a bit difficult and a bit distracting to distinguish the background balls from the menu ones.
 To solve this issue I set the background on black and applyed a 50% opacity to the background balls.
-This will maintaing the coherence of the page by reducing the distraction.
+This will maintain the coherence of the page by reducing the distraction.

 * When I was about to submit my project I realised that after sending an email from the contact form, an error showed up in the console saying that the sendMail function was not defined.
 After trying more times to modify my js code, I also tried to remove the "onSubmit"